 Distributed Generation (DG) solar is defined as mid-size installations between 1-10 megawatts.
 Distributed generation helps improve the resiliency of the electric grid, provides an opportunity for solar development on marginal land, and offers utilities a better price per megawatt of solar.
 The Minnesota Public Utilities Commission (MPUC) created the DG tariff in 2004 but no facility has adopted it yet.

-MnSEIA seeks to persuade the MPUC to take up the DG tariff docket in 2022 and reform the proposed tariff to encourage growth in this promising market.
+MnSEIA seeks to persuade the MPUC to take up the DG tariff docket and reform the proposed tariff to encourage growth in this promising market.
 We aim to:

 - Increase the current DG Tariff rate.
 Currently, it does not reflect all of the benefits that DG solar provides to the electric distribution system of utilities.